-A Grant Program of the Cedar Falls Community Foundation

 The application form

-Essay detailing the anticipated educational and professional benefits of participation in the program
+Essay detailing the anticipated educational, professional, and personal growth benefits of participation in the program

 Resume including service and leadership activities, previous travel experience, association with persons from other countries, and foreign language study